Sign up via call center

 The severity of symptoms may vary depending on the position of the calculus and its movement along the ureter.
 If intense pain or signs of impaired urine outflow occur, it is important to consult a urologist as soon as possible, as prolonged obstruction may lead to kidney-related complications.

-Diagnosis of Ureter Stones
+Diagnosis of ureterolithiasis

 As part of the diagnostic process, the patient may be prescribed: